majid-T/vuex-shooping-cart/README.md

 # vuex-shopping-cart

 > Sample Vuex project.
-Follow along with vueschool vuex videos This is a test repo,  not production code
+Follow along with vueschool vuex videos This is a test repo,  not production code or assignment ready

 # This repo is under construction
  <div align="center" >